 Providing the wrong type of feed will cause an imbalance of nutrients and negatively affect birds’ health and productivity.

 At UC Davis, we have seen chicken keepers have problems when trying to raise layers and broilers simultaneously.
-Because the different types of bird have different feed requirement, the chickens shouldn’t be raised together in the same area.
+Because the different types of birds have different feed requirements, the chickens shouldn’t be raised together in the same area.
 You can, of course, raise both successfully on your farm, but they should be kept in separate areas and receive separate feed.

 Organic or Conventional